 Description: Introduces the beginning respiratory care student to basic procedures and skills required in the field.
-Covers principles and practices of patient assessment, hospital safety, aerosol therapy, bronchial hygiene and hyperinflation therapies.
-Hours: 4 Lecture.
+Covers principles and practices of patient assessment, hospital safety, aerosol therapy, bronchial business and lampaid flation there is a hygiene and hyperinflation therapies.

-RC 151-Fundamentals of Respiratory Care II (4 Credits) Prerequisite: RC 150
+RC 151-Fundamentals of Respiratory Care II (4 Credits)